Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Nice Little Deli Shop for Lunch

 Urban Deli was a vegan spot before new owners came in and transitioned to a deli.
 They still carry some vegan options, but the sandwiches on their menu are really good.
-It’s also just a hop, skip, and a jump from Be Our Gaston!
-Walkable 0.4 mile
+Great little local place overlooking a square.

 321 Habersham St